tscheinok/egnyte_api/README.md

 This project can be used to modify permissions for a large number of Egnyte folders.

-GetAPItoken.sh is run to get the API Token required in the perms.sh script.
+  + The getapitoken.sh script is run to get the API Token required in the perms.sh script.

+  + The permns.sh script is what is used to modify permissions on a list of Egnyte folders that is specified in the perm.txt file.

-The perms.txt file is a tab separated file that contains the list of paths and permissions in JSON format.
+  + The perms.txt file is a tab separated value file that contains the list of folder paths and permissions in JSON format.

-The perms.xlsx file is an option excel file used for encoding the path URLs.
+  + The perms.xlsx file is an option excel file used for encoding the path URLs.

+This project is designed and built for OSX on running Mojave.
+Your mileage may vary on other xnix variants.
+Requires jq JSON parser to be installed.